 HealthySimulation.com is dedicated to providing the latest EMS Simulation news and #products from around the world.
 To follow along, sign up for our free medical simulation email newsletter, follow @HealthySim on Twitter and @HealthySim on Facebook, or join our HealthySim LinkedIn Group!

-Recording the Ambulance Simulator learning experience for debriefing purposes allows learners to re-examine their performance from a 3rd person perspective, providing for self-reflexive learning not possible in any other way.
+Using these Ambulance Simulators, educators can record learning experience for debriefing purposes allows learners to re-examine their performance from a 3rd person perspective, providing for self-reflexive learning not possible in any other way.
 By annotating the live recording of the simulation experience, educators can quickly highlight key moments for group and self-directed learning in the debriefing phase.
 Vendors who provide audiovisual recording systems include Level 3 Healthcare (SIMStation), EMS SimulationIQ, B-Line Medical, KBPort, and more.